Mahi-markus/Assignment-3_w3_Node/README.md

     Slugify – For generating slugs based on hotel titles.
     Jest – A testing framework for unit testing.

-License

-This project is licensed under the MIT License.
-Contributions

-Feel free to contribute to this project by opening issues or submitting pull requests.
-Contributions are welcome!

 ### Key Change:
 - Added a **/api** section in the `API Endpoints` section to explain that all the routes are prefixed with `/api`, so that users can easily identify where the routes are being accessed from.

-This structure makes it clear to users where the routes are located and what the base URL `/ap
+This structure makes it clear to users where the routes are located .